fogleman/Craft/README.md

 * Supports plants (grass, flowers, trees, etc.) and transparency (glass).
 * Simple clouds in the sky (they don't move).
 * Day / night cycles and a textured sky dome.
-* World changes persisted in a sqlite3 database.
 * Survival type of gameplay (work in progress)

 ### Install Dependencies